mjbright/container-images/README.md

 # container-images

 Various container image build envts - about time I gathered the good, the bad, the ugly in one place ...

+These are standalone container images for demoing, testing ...